Weakly mixing sets and polynomial equations: Concluding remarks

-We are now ready to finish the proof of the theorem.
-Let $S_\de$ be the sets constructed in the above Observation \ref{ergo::obs-int@thm:PET-uniform-2}.
+We are now ready to finish the proof of the proposition.
+Let $S_\de$ be the sets constructed in the above Lemma \ref{ergo::obs-int@thm:PET-uniform-2}.
 Let $S$ be a set with $\densNat(S) = 1$ and $S \setminus S_\de$ finite for each $\de \in \QQ$.
 We then have for $t \in S$:

 We need to show that for any $\e > 0$ one can find $\de(\e)$ such that for $\de < \de(\e)$ and any $t \in S$ we have